 - If you have ever had bone marrow cancer or leukaemia.

 - If you are taking or using any other medicines.
-This includes any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines, and recreational drugs.
+This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines, and recreational drugs.